bqbbo/bqbbo/PROJECTS.md

 Despite its simplicity, I hope to expand this project as it was extremely beneficial for memorization.
 The website can be accessed [here](https://dacoder101.github.io/tester).

-### [jlox Interpreter](https://github.com/bqbbo/jlox-interpreter) - Dynamically typed, interpreted programming language
+### [jlox-interpreter](https://github.com/bqbbo/jlox-interpreter) - Dynamically typed, interpreted programming language

 This project is guided by *[Crafting Interpreters](https://craftinginterpreters.com/)* written by Robert Nystrom. jlox is a dynamic, interpreted programming language written in Java.
 It is complete with standard control flow with support for functional and object-oriented programming.